Hoa-Itsme/RS_AI_Class_2025/2025_AI_Lectures/Assignment/Week4.md

-# Week 4 Assignment – Cleaning and formatting data
+# Week 4 Assignment – Preparing Training Data (Cleaning → Chunking → Metadata → I–A)

 ## Objective
 This week’s assignment is to practice preparing raw academic documents into structured data for LLM fine-tuning.